jeromerg/NVisitor/README.md

 }
 ```

 That's the point why *NVisitor* is so powerful!
-You can place the visitors into multiple classes at multiple locations, allowing you to extend the class family (`INode` family) and provide visitors for any new types.
+You can place the visitors into multiple classes at multiple locations, allowing you to extend the class family (`INode` family) and update the algorithms to support the new node types.

 Remark: the classes implementing the visitor-methods should remain stateless.
-During the visit, you store the visit-state into the director.
-As a result, you can use singleton as visitor-collections.
+During the visit, you must store the visit-state in the director.

 ### Configure and visit!